Francesca Scorsese: Early life and education

-Francesca Scorsese is the daughter of Helen Morris, a book editor, and film director Martin Scorsese.
-She has two half-sisters on her father's side, Cathy and Domenica.
+Scorsese was born on November 16, 1999.
+She is the daughter of filmmaker Martin Scorsese and book editor Helen Schermerhorn Morris.
+She has two older half-sisters, Catherine and Domenica.
+Her father is Italian American and her mother is French American.

 Scorsese shot her first footage when she was three years old and continued making home videos with her father.
 She appeared briefly in some of her father's films, including The Aviator, The Departed, and Hugo.
 She grew up surrounded by Hollywood stars.
 She had play dates with Cate Blanchett's children.
 Robert De Niro is her godfather and when she was growing up, she called Leonardo DiCaprio "Uncle Leo".
 She told Nylon magazine that "my dad was editing The Wolf of Wall Street while I was doing homework on the staircase and all I could hear was sex scenes."

 As an adolescent, Scorsese watched films with her family every weekend.
 She attended film-related summer programs at the Atlantic Theater Company Acting School and the New York Film Academy.
 In 2018, she enrolled at the New York University Tisch School of the Arts, graduating in 2023 with a Bachelor of Fine Arts.